BitCurator/bc_to_aspace_toolkit/README.md

 ## Setup and Installation

-This script is intended to be run in the BitCurator environment (preinstalled with all required dependencies other than **pandas**, **pathlib**, and **xmltodict** which are automatically installed by this script) or a similarly configured Linux host.
+This script is intended to be run in the BitCurator environment (includes all required dependencies other than **pandas**, **pathlib**, and **xmltodict** which are automatically installed by this script) or a similarly configured Linux host.

 When running in a non-BitCurator environment, **Brunnhilde** must be installed first.
 Installation instructions can be found at https://github.com/timothyryanwalsh/brunnhilde.